Tantre Farm CSA Newsletter

 -How to use: good in French onion soup, great for salads, soups, sandwiches, slices, grilled.

--How to store: can last for 10 to 12 months if kept in a cold, dark place, but remove any ones starting to go soft from the others. **Easy to freeze in freezer bags: Just remove any bad parts, chop or mince and store in freezer bags.
-It’s ready to go for any soup, stew, stir fry, etc.
+-How to store: can last for 3 to 6 months if kept in a cold, dark place, but remove any ones starting to go soft from the others.

 -How to store: keep unwashed in cool, dark place in paper bag; ideal temperature is 40-50 degrees with high humidity (80-90%).
 A basement or very cool closet will work.
 If too warm or stored with onions or apples, they will shrivel and sprout; light turns them green; don’t refrigerate, since the starches turn to sugars.